MIJO7317/GodotFiveInRowSolverModule/README.md

 # GodotFiveInRowSolverModule
- Just add in godot/modules and build solution
+ Just add folder FiveInRowSolver in godot/modules and build solution with scons.